Thephelpster/CI_PP3_BS/README.md

 # Features
 ## Existing Features
+### Playable Game
+* The most important feature of this battleship game is that its a game that anyone can play and have fun.

+User Stories covered: 1, 6

 ### Logo
 * The logo appears at the top of the game everytime you start it.

-User stories covered:
+User stories covered: 3

 ![logo](./assets/readme-images/game-logo.png)

 ### Clear Function
 * The clear function allows the game to clear the console after everymove keeping the view clear and easy to see where you are in the game.

-User stories covered:
+User stories covered: 5

 ### Slow Print Function
 * the slow print function makes it look like someone is typing out the greeting and rules.

-User stories covered:
+User stories covered: 3

 ![slow-print](./assets/readme-images/slow-print.png)

 ### Greeting
 * The greeting welcomes the player to the game and explains whats happening.

-User stories covered:
+User stories covered: 3

 ![greeting](./assets/readme-images/greeting.png)

 ### Rules
-* The rules explains tot the player how the play battleships.
+* The rules explains to the player how the play battleships.

-User stories covered:
+User stories covered: 2

 ![rules](./assets/readme-images/rules.png)

 ### Board Size Choice
 * The board size choice allows the player to choose what size board they'll play the game on.

-User stories covered:
+User stories covered: 3, 4

 ![size](./assets/readme-images/size-choice.png)

 ### In-Game Messages
 * The in-game messages give the player feedback on how the game is going what what they need to do next.

-User stories covered:
+User stories covered: 3

 ![messages](./assets/readme-images/game-messages.png)

+### Restart Function

 ## Future Features
 * Score loging system